thaiv28/CS-14115_SS22/session_07/session_07_lab_manual.md

 #### a) Manipulating the DOM

-with JavaScript, you can change HTML contents.
+With JavaScript, you can change HTML contents.
 More specifically, you can change the DOM and manipulate its elements.
 You can actually try that using the developer tools.

  **Task:** Inspect a random website and use the developer tools to change some elements & text.

   **Next Step:** Since we want to automatize this process rather than doing the manipulation manually we will need some sort of trigger.
-This is why JavaScript has `event listeners`! trigger.
+This is why JavaScript has `event listeners`!

 &nbsp;